kersorianek/mon-portfolio/_posts/2019-07-07-Change-Control-Process-in-SDLC.md

 _NOTE: The approval for Change Control may be done by Project Manager, Lead IT or Lead Developer, Stakeholder._

-# Change Management Vs Change Control
+## Change Management Vs Change Control

-Change Management Change Control
-- It is responsible for managing and controlling change requests to effect changes to the IT infrastructure or any aspect of IT services to minimize the risk of disruption of services and promoting business benefit
+- Change management is in charge of managing and regulating change requests to make changes to the IT infrastructure or any component of IT services in order to reduce the risk of service interruption and promote business advantage.

-- Change control includes activities like submission, recording, analyzing and approval of change to improve the overall performance of the system or product
+- Change control operations involve submitting, documenting, assessing, and approving changes in order to enhance the overall performance of the system or product.

-# Impact Analysis in Software Testing
+# Impact Analysis in Software Change

 - What is Impact Analysis?
 - Impact Analysis is defined as analyzing the impact of changes in the deployed product or application.
 It gives the information about the areas of the system that may be affected due to the change in the particular section or features of the application.
-The impact is analyzed on Requirements, Design & Architecture, impact on Test and impact on schedule.
+-
+The impact on requirements, design and architecture, testing, and timeline is examined.
-With the incorporation of new features into application or product, it becomes imperative to check the influence of these new features or changes on the performance of the system.
-For this reason, Impact Analysis is done.
+With the inclusion of new features into an application or product, it becomes critical to assess the impact of these new features or modifications on system performance.
+As a result, Impact Analysis is carried out.

-# Why is Change Impact Analysis is done?
+## Why is Change Impact Analysis performed??

 - It is done to understand the possible outcome of implementing the change.
 Inducing too much functionality into a product can reduce the overall performance of the product.
 - To identify all the files, documents and models that might have to be modified if a team decides to implement the change in product
 - To estimate the effort needed behind implementing the change
 - To identify the task required to implement the change
-- It will list the dependencies on a specific element What is Impact Analysis Document?
+- It will list the dependencies on a specific element

+## What is Impact Analysis Document?

-Impact Analysis document can be used as a checklist.
-It is used to evaluate change request before working on them.
-The Impact Analysis document should give details like
+The Impact Analysis document can be used as a checklist.
+It is used to assess modification requests before proceeding with them.
+The Impact Analysis document should include information such as:

 - Brief description of an issue
 - Explain or show an example of how the defect is causing failure and/or inefficiency
 - Include an estimate of complexity